Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 “Adler is the kind of guy that gets pulled in for most difficult assignments,” Craft said.
 “We jokingly refer to him internally as ‘America’s monster.'”

 And since Adler is mysterious, some of his colleagues come to question his motivations.
 Is he loyal?
 Can he be trusted?
 What we appear to have is a global hunt for Perseus, someone who may or may not exist.
 Add to that the psychedelic drug episode of a level set in Vietnam, and you have reason to wonder whether this whole thing is real or not.

-Perseus had tried to steal an American-made nuclear bomb from a firebase In Vietnam.
-Adler has to remember something critical about the Vietnam mission in order to bring back an important memory that could be key to catching Perseus.
+Adler has to remember something critical about the Vietnam mission that could be key to catching Perseus.

 Stealth or action?

-Players can create a character for the Cold War campaign with all kinds of options: skin tone, gender, even being gender-neutral.
-You can pick a place of birth and military background.
+Players can create a character for the Cold War campaign with all kinds of options: skin tone, gender, place of birth, and military background.
 The idea was to make sure the player could be who they wanted to be, Vondrak said.
 The player can also set up a psychological profile, such as whether the character is unstable or has violent tendencies.

 I saw a few levels from different parts of Black Ops: Cold War that felt like typical Call of Duty gunplay.
 When the player fired at the enemy, the gun performance looked awesome, as the player took down one foe with the exact number of bullets they needed.
 You can tell a Call of Duty game with a single look, and this one was no different.
-The combat apears solid, even if the guns in those days aren’t quite as good as the weapons of Modern Warfare.
+The combat appears solid, even if the guns in those days aren’t quite as good as the weapons of Modern Warfare.

 The game also has a variety of mission choices.
 Some are optional side quests in which you unlock important evidence about the conspiracy, while others are part of the main narrative.
 The timeline will go back-and-forth between the 1980s and the 1960s, with more than one mission set in the Vietnam War.
 You can experience multiple endings depending on the choices you make.
 This helps the player feel like they can shape the ending and that earlier decisions matter, Vondrak said.
 Most Call of Duty games don’t give you that much discretion.